mallop/portfolio/README.md

 # portfolio
 # About me
 I am Biomedical engineer, with specialization in Informatics in medicine.
-I'm interested in software testing, business analysis.
+I'm especially interested in software testing, business analysis.
 On this site I want to share my experience in IT since college.

 # Tools
 <ul>